FBI agent Alex Voretti just had the hottest kiss of his life—with a woman who thinks he’s his twin…

 “Think about it.
 You and me scaling glaciers and soaking in hot springs.
 Then cuddling up at night.”

 Shit.
 She was flirting.
-She must have been more upset by Matt’s stunt than he’d thought.
+She must be more upset by Matt’s stunt than he’d thought.

 Nikki laughed.
 “You look like a deer staring down the headlights of a Hummer.”

 “Hold that thought.”
 She motioned to the bartender.
 A second later there was a shot of vodka in front of both of them.

 “To a life full of adventure.”
 She lifted her glass and downed the liquor in one practiced motion.